vibecodersph/Mail-Bot/README.md

 ## Known Limitations

-- Requires Chrome Canary/Dev with Gemini Nano enabled
+- Requires Chrome with Gemini Nano enabled (see Prerequisites)
-- Model download is ~1-2GB
+- Model download is ~1-2GB and requires waiting for "Ready" status
 - Only works in Gmail (mail.google.com)
-- Inline replies only (not pop-out compose windows yet)
+- Works with compose, reply, and forward windows

 ## Roadmap